robotindex/robotindex-data/README.md

 - **`pricing.tiers`** is populated only where the live page has an explicit tier-price table (currently just `unitree-go2`); every other multi-tier product's pricing is folded into the prose `pricing.summary` instead of broken out structurally.
 - **A page that 404s** (a directory item pointing at a not-yet-live product page) is skipped with a warning rather than failing the sync; its existing record, if any, is left untouched until the page goes live.
 - **A product removed from the live directory** isn't auto-deleted here — `validate_products.py` will flag its now-orphaned record for a human to remove by hand.
+- **A repo shared by more than one `builds-mods.json` entry** (two distinct editorial rows citing the same project, see the `id` note in the schema table below) is resolved by repo + `tab`, then — only if that's still ambiguous — by matching the product's own name against each candidate entry's name.
+When that resolves cleanly it's still logged as a review flag in the sync's run log, since it was picked heuristically; when it can't be resolved at all, the link is left as `not-listed` with a note explaining the ambiguity, rather than guessing. `scripts/validate_crosslinks.py` separately checks that no product ends up referencing the same `buildsModsId` twice and that every reference resolves to a real entry.

 None of this is invisible — `sourcing` on every record still carries the citation/caveat text from the live page, so a reader always sees what was and wasn't independently confirmed.